nology-tech/Union-Client-Project/README.md

--Database has been created inside Firebase -Firebase.ts has been updated to import Firestore -Data from Firestore is stored as a variable called filteredData as an array -Exported component "SnapshotFirebase" that handles collecting data from Firebase using UseEffect -Data in the database contains fields: category, date, description, id, images and a name
+-Database has been created inside Firebase -Firebase.ts has been updated to import Firestore -Data from Firestore is stored as a variable called filteredData as an array -Exported util file "FirebaseSnapshots" that handles collecting data from Firebase in an async function -Data in the database contains fields: category, date, description, id, images and a name